Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

 - When changing the bone of an accessory, the accessory will remain in its position
 - Added an accessory menu button to snap back on the bone origin.

+`1.5.13`
+- Added a close button to the panel main menu
+- Added new creator filters
+- Updated some warpaints from Edrein

 ## Bug Fixes
 `1.5.0`
 - Lock the breast and butt physics to the original default min/max slider values, and remove their customization.
 This was know to provock serious issues if values outside of their boudarie were used.